BEGINNING, PROCESS AND TRANSFORMATION

 CENTRALIZED COMPOSITE #2 Serigraph, 1966

-A few came close to what I had hoped that spurred me on to print more chances for hopeful outcomes.
+A few came close to what I had hoped for that spurred me on to print more hopeful outcomes.
 With every printing that followed, the amount of failures increased so much that continuing on was no longer an option.
 Disheartened and blinded by these not-so-unpredictable failures, and like many of the unsold black and white edition prints, they too fell into a forgotten hole of time .
 It was time to move on.

-Decades passed while both the edition-black and white and the failed multi-colored prints lingered out of sight in my basement studio--in boxes, under tables, covered over with papers, and in portfolios.
+Decades passed while both the edition-black and white and the failed multi-colored prints lingered out of sight in a basement studio--in boxes, under tables, covered over with papers, and in portfolios.
 Finally, the dreaded cleanup day arrived.
 Surveying the messy chaotic studio situation seemed to suggest a similar analogous situation: that of the disorganized colored prints I had put away decades ago.

 CENTRALIZED COMPOSITE # 2 Serigraph, 1966